gorkemu/belge-hizli/README.md

 *   **Dynamic Templates:** New contract/document types can be added to the system simply by adding new template documents to MongoDB, without requiring code changes.
 *   **Dynamic Form Generation:** The user interface form for each template is automatically generated based on the template's `fields` array in MongoDB.
-*   **Conditional Form Fields:** Forms intelligently show or hide relevant fields based on user selections in other fields.
+*   **Conditional Form Fields:** Forms intelligently show or hide relevant fields based on user selections in other fields, providing a more interactive experience.
-*   **Live Preview:** A real-time preview updates as the user fills out the form, reflecting the final document structure based on the template's `content` field (using Handlebars.js).
+*   **Live Preview:** A real-time preview updates as the user fills out the form, reflecting the final document structure based on the template's `content` field (using Handlebars.js and Inter font).
+*   **Template Search:** Users can easily search through templates by name or description on the template list page.
+*   **Modern Template List UI:** Features a clean grid layout with template preview images and hover effects for details.
 *   **Form Validation:** Basic validation is performed for required fields that are currently visible.
-*   **PDF Generation (External):** Leverages the Browserless.io API to generate PDF documents from the filled form data and template content, ensuring reliability and scalability.
+*   **PDF Generation (External):** Leverages the Browserless.io API to generate PDF documents with embedded Inter font from the filled form data and template content, ensuring consistency and reliability.
 *   **Document Delivery:**
     *   **Direct Download:** Users can instantly download the generated PDF after successful processing.
     *   **Email Delivery:** A copy of the generated PDF is automatically sent to the user's provided email address via SMTP using Nodemailer.
 *   **Payment Simulation:** Includes a simulated payment step before document generation (ready for actual payment gateway integration).
-*   **Custom Domain & SSL:** Hosted on custom domains with automatically managed free SSL certificates via Vercel and Fly.io.
+*   **Custom Domain & SSL:** Hosted on `belgehizli.com` with automatically managed free SSL certificates via Vercel and Fly.io.
 *   **Static Pages:** Provides basic informational pages (About Us, Contact, Privacy Policy, etc.).

 ## 🛠️ Technology Stack